lightbourne-technologies/lightrate-client-ruby/README.md

 # Lightrate Client Ruby

-A Ruby gem for interacting with the Lightrate token management API, providing easy-to-use methods for consuming and checking tokens.
+A Ruby gem for interacting with the Lightrate token management API, providing easy-to-use methods for consuming tokens.

 ## Installation